Study at St. Edward's University on Exchange

 - Complete and upload the Certification of Finances Form.
 We are required to verify proof of financial support before we can issue your form DS-2019 for your student visa application.
 US citizens do not need to complete this step.

 Upload Certification of Finances Form

-- Proof of financial support is required to issue the form DS-2019 and will be reviewed during the visa application process.
-A screen shot of online bank account balance, official bank statement, or signed letter from the bank detailing available balance are examples of financial support documents.
+- Proof of financial support is required to issue the form DS-2019 and will be reviewed by the US embassy or consulate during the visa application process.
+A screen shot of an online bank account balance, official bank statement, or signed letter from the bank detailing the available balance are examples of financial support documents.
 Bank documents must be dated within the past 6 months and meet the requirements described on the Certification of Finances Form.
 Proof of financial support is not required for US citizens.

 - Exchange students must show proof of English proficiency, such as IELTS or TOEFL test scores.

 To complete this online form, please prepare the following:

 1. Official Transcript: An official transcript from your home university including final grades for the most recent completed semester is required for admission.
 Please include an English translation if your transcript is in another language.